cpldcpu/MisguidedAttention/README.md

 Thanks to /u/Hugi_R for inspiring this one

 *"A farmer is on one side of a river with a wolf, a goat, and a cabbage.
 When he is crossing the river in a boat, he can only take one item with him at a time.
 The wolf will eat the goat if left alone together, and the goat will eat the cabbage if left alone together.
-How can the farmer transport the cabbage across the river without it being eaten?"*
+How can the farmer transport the goat across the river without it being eaten?"*

 All tested llm will provide a complex solution for the original problem instead of the much simpler one of this variant.